Jordan-Lane/Neural-Art/README.md

 The Numpy CPPN used to generate the image is directly based on the [blog post by Nenad Markuš](https://nenadmarkus.com/p/visualizing-audio-with-cppns/).
 I highly recommend reading the blog post as it gives a great introduction to CPNNs and the underlying math achieved with numpy.
 The post also goes on to create a very cool audio visualizer using CPPNs and Fourier Transforms.

-This project was designed to expand on Markuš' implementation with more activation functions, and wrapping it with a command line tool that enables easier and faster creation of abstract art.
+This project was designed for fast and easy generation of CPPNs images through the command line.

 &nbsp;
 ## Installation